jrfeng/HappyHandler/readme.md

 public Messenger getMessenger()
 ```

-Then, we can use the `HelloMessenger` class in our `Service`, like this:
+Then, we can use the `HelloMessenger` class in our `Service`, example:

 ```java
 // Service, as server